What do Stinging Pests look like?

 Stinging pests come in a range of shapes and sizes that include multiple insect species.

 While the common factor is a stinger, body types, colors, and legs vary widely between pests such as bees, hornets, wasps, and even scorpions.

 These pests can all present problems for you or your home and controlling them begins with accurate identification.
-For more information, contact Greencare for accurate identification of the pest problem you are experiencing.
+For more information, contact Greencare pest control company for accurate identification of the pest problem you are experiencing.

 Types of Stinging Pests

 Stinging pests include bees, hornets, scorpions, wasps, and yellow jackets.

 If you find a nest on your property, removing it safely and completely can be difficult.
 Greencare can come out and perform an inspection of your yard and home.

 Once our technician locates their nest, they can treat the pests as well as remove the source.

 Your Greencare technician will look for conditions that invite stinging insects, tackle current infestations, and remove any nests to help prevent future stingers from showing up.